 Internship sites will provide an undesignated minimum stipend of \$1,800 monthly.
+(22 months for 2+2 placements)

 Housing

 Adequate furnished housing, plus utilities OR an adequate cash equivalent for the student to secure his/her own housing.
 NOTE: If unfurnished housing is provided, moving expenses to and from the internship site are to be provided by the sponsoring unit, in addition to the payment into the travel pool which simply subsidizes the student's travel to and from the site.